 Carotid endarterectomy (CEA) remains the most frequently performed procedure to prevent stroke, with approximately 99,000 operations performed in 2006.1 The operation can be performed under local anesthesia, cervical block, or general anesthesia.
 Although general anesthesia has the advantage of improved airway control and patient comfort, it does require the use of routine or selective shunting (Fig. 110–1).
 Selective shunting may involve the use of intraoperative electroencephalography,7 measurement of internal carotid artery stump pressures, or transcranial Doppler ultrasound to assess the need for a shunt.

-Indwelling shunt in place ...
+Indwelling shunt in place to ...